 Memorial Day Bulletin Board Ideas

+Another powerful message with emotion.
+Using silhouettes of soldiers planting the American flag evokes intense feelings of patriotism but also thankfulness and gratitude for what they accomplished.
 The “Home of the free because of the brave” slogan with a red, white, and blue stripes background honor the brave soldiers and remind us of the price they paid for us to have freedom.
+Using colored construction paper creates a 3D classroom bulletin board display that portrays a strong, patriotic message.

 May 1st, Mother Goose Day Bulletin Board Idea